 Back To Biking: Westfield Native Gets Double Knee Replacement Surgeries

-It’s safe to say that Westfield native Kelly Pelkey has been a lifelong active person, particularly enjoying a good opportunity to bike ride or go to the gym to workout.
+It’s safe to say that Westfield native Kelly Pelkey has been a lifelong active person, particularly enjoying a good opportunity to bike ride or go to the gym to work out.
 Those pleasures came to a grinding halt, however, when her troubling knees began to fail her.

-“I was active up until probably a year before the operation when things just kind of halted,” Kelly said.
+Pelkey had experienced deteriorating conditions with her knees since she was 13 years old.
+“I was active up until probably a year before the operation when things just kind of halted,” she said.
 “I just couldn’t do anything.
-I put it off as long as I absolutely could and just decided let’s do this finally.”
+I put it off as long as I absolutely could, and just decided let’s do this finally.”

 TIME TO TAKE ACTION

-“It ultimately got to the point where I could not even stand up from a chair on my own.
-Really difficult,” she said.
-“No issue walking but any lateral movement and I was down on the ground.
+“It ultimately got to the point where I could not even stand up from a chair on my own; eally difficult,” she said.
+“I had no issue walking, but any lateral movement and I was down on the ground.
 It was just years and years of that.”

-Kelly was admittedly nervous going into the first procedure, but her anxieties were quickly quelled by staff at Baystate.
+Pelkey was admittedly nervous going into the first procedure, but her anxieties were quickly quelled by staff at Baystate.

-GETTING BACK TO NORMALCY
+GETTING BACK TO NORMAL

-“Actually I’m back to the gym.
+“Actually, I’m back to the gym.
 I try to go three days a week and try to do the recumbent bike and just kind of minimal things to keep it moving and what not,” she said.
 “It’s all kind of odd to me.
 I can do squats and stuff like that I never was able to do without a lot of difficulty.”

-“It was just awesome, I could not have asked for a better experience.”
+“It was just awesome," she said.
+"I could not have asked for a better experience.”